SERC-Lv3IT-Unit19-Labs/Lab-Linux-MicroPython-Using-Dashboards/README.md

-# Lab-Linux-MicroPython-Using-Dashboards
+# Lab Exercise - Using Dashboards

-Using MicroPython on Linux, students learn about telemetry messages and displaying telemetry data on a dashboard.
+In this lab, students learn about telemetry messages and displaying telemetry data on a dashboard.